stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The GitHub settings specified above are entered into the Settings dialog.](media/deployment-center-github-settings.png "GitHub settings")

-    > **Note**: there is a current issue where the Build settings are uneditable and set to .NET version 4.0.
+    > **Note**: There is a current issue where the Build settings are uneditable and set to .NET version 4.0.
 We will change this to the proper framework version in upcoming steps.

 9. Select **Save** from the top toolbar.